 According to the CDC, approximately half a million pregnant women are estimated to travel from 32 Zika-affected countries to the U.S. in the upcoming year.
 There have already been nine confirmed Zika cases in pregnant women in the U.S. This vulnerability to the virus in addition to the ideal- humid climate of the Southern U.S. states leaves room for widespread U.S. exposure to the virus.

 There has been one reported travel associated case in Washington state.
 Although it is unlikely the virus will thrive in the Washington’s climate because the Aedes Aegypti mosquito does not live here, people traveling to Zika infected areas should take steps of prevention.
-The CDC recommends people wear protective clothing, stay in places with air conditioning, use insect repellent, and sleep under mosquito nets.
+The CDC recommends people wear protective clothing (they may even want to consider investing in a procedure mask or hand sanitizers too, just for added protection), stay in places with air conditioning, use insect repellent, and sleep under mosquito nets.